 What are career goals, and why do you need them?

 It’s a valid question.
 After all, we all know at least one person who has wound up being incredibly successful in their careers just by chance.
 But whether your ambitions are certain or uncertain, conceptual or specific, identifying them in the first instance plays a very important role in career planning.

 Incredibly, for most people, identifying their goals in the first instance presents one of the bigger challenges.
 We meet so many people who are disorientated and unhappy in their careers, but are unsure as to why and don’t know how to get out of a rut.
 Similarly, many candidates want to leave their roles believing that the issue is their boss, or team, or company – only to accept the same job somewhere else and realise the problem is the job itself.

 To gain clarity in your career ambitions, start by really thinking about the next two, three and five years and where you’d like to be then.
 Where do you picture yourself?
 What will it take to create a happier version of you?
 Once you visualise where you want to be, you can start to think about the building blocks to get there.

 We recently met a candidate called Stephanie*.
 She was fairly early in her career and had worked for the same business since university.
-She had started as a receptionist for this highly esteemed professional services firm, and worked her way up to be a team assistant, and then a PA.
+She had started in a receptionist job for this highly esteemed professional services firm, and worked her way up to a team assistant and then into a PA job.
 When we met her she was personal assistant to two senior executives.
 She’d spent five years in the same firm and felt it was time to make the next step.
 Stephanie knew exactly what she wanted from her career.

 Your career goals should certainly present challenges but, equally, make sure they’re realistic.
 For example, it’s highly unlikely you’ll be leading and managing a team within the first few years of your career.